suiGn/this.pixel/README.md

 console.log(pixel); // Logs: [255, 0, 0, 255]
 // You can now use this pixel data for various operations...
 ```

-For this quickstart guide, I am assuming that the `this.pixel` library is structured correctly and can be imported as a Node.js module.

 Remember, this is a basic example.
 Depending on your application, you can create complex pixel manipulation operations using the `getPixel` and `setPixel` methods.
 You might want to apply filters, perform image processing operations, create visual effects, and much more.